paulusminus/lipl-display/crates/lipl-display-common/README.md

-# lipl-display-common

-This library contains shared types used in other lipl-display crates.
+This library provides types used in other lipl-display crates.